nikoniq/cottage-visit-calendar/README.md

 - The guest-facing page never shows names.
 - The admin area is unlocked by a separate password inside the app.
 - Google Calendar sync can be added after initial deployment.

+So i think if you update files then it redoes....